 Café Rust

-With its rustic facade, Cafe Rust stands out from the crowd of utilitarian shops on unpretentious Preston Road.
-It’s decorated like a French farmhouse: think worn wood floors, light-washed walls, tiny vases of dried flowers on rustic chairs and tables, and the odd string of fairy lights for good measure.
+It wins local hearts for its rustic French farmhouse decor: think worn wood floors, light-washed walls, tiny vases of dried flowers on dark-wood tables, and the odd string of fairy lights.

 Find Cafe Rust at 50 Preston Road, Brighton BN1, 4QF